Willy624/Website/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Research Professional of Economics
+role: Research Professional of Economics and Finance

 # Organizations/Affiliations
 organizations:
-- name: The University of Chicago
+- name: The University of Chicago Booth School of Business
   url: ""

 # Short bio (displayed in user profile at end of posts)